GreenScone/yii2-auth/README.md

 ]);
 ```

-and use following code in your login view file by  :
+and use following code in your login view file:

 ```php
     <?php $form = ActiveForm::begin([